 The layers just keep piling on, one after the other, until you’re left with those balls of ice in the video up above.
-They can grow to be larger than a basketball, and weigh more than 35 kg.
+They can grow to be larger than a basketball, and weigh more than 75 pounds.

 According to people in Michigan, where the ones above were filmed, they’re not at all rare, and they’re certainly a hit with photographers and dog walkers: